 No previous experience within the forensics sector is required as training can be provided in relation to such.

 Role & Responsibilities

 This is a multi-faceted role, covering a range of tasks.
 Expected responsibilities include:

 - Case management;

 - Providing Peer Review of other examiners casework;

 - Working in accordance with the ISO 17025 standard.

 Opportunities for progression to the enhancement and analysis of imagery would be expected once competency in more fundamental tasks has been demonstrated.

 This role does involve dealing with imagery of a sensitive and potentially disturbing nature, so this should be considered prior to application.

-Candidates are expected to have or be working toward a BSc in a field related to digital imagery or digital forensics, a passion for the subject, and an understanding of the key concepts and technicalities of such.
+Candidates are expected to have or be working toward a BSc in a field related to digital imagery, a passion for the subject, and an understanding of the key concepts and technicalities of such.
 A level of proficiency using digital video editing software must also be demonstrated.